Workout Volume Calculator

 What columns should my workout log use?

 Use movement, group, sets, reps, load, load mode, seconds per set, and RPE when possible.
-The parser also accepts older movement, sets, reps, load, seconds rows, but the preferred column order gives cleaner group, effort, and bodyweight handling.
+The parser also accepts older movement, sets, reps, load, seconds rows, but the preferred order gives cleaner group, effort, and bodyweight handling.

 Why does a bodyweight exercise have a load value?

-Should I compare load volume across different exercises?
+Should I compare volume across different exercises?

 The range flag uses projected weekly hard sets, not total tonnage.
 A heavy low-set movement can produce a large volume number while still staying below the selected weekly hard-set range.